 Kathy has tried cases in all of Delaware’s trial courts and successfully argued before the Delaware Supreme Court and the Third Circuit Court of Appeals.

 She also regularly represents creditors in bankruptcy courts across the country.
 In addition, Kathy has served as a Chapter 11 and Chapter 7 trustee in Delaware bankruptcy cases.
+Kathy is an approved mediator for the United States Bankruptcy Court for the District of Delaware.

 Kathy holds an AV Preeminent® rating from Martindale-Hubbell and has been recognized as a Fellow by the Litigation Counsel of America.
 Additionally, Kathy has been recognized by Best Lawyers Business Edition, Women in the Law 2019, for Bankruptcy & Creditor Debtor Rights / Insolvency & Reorganization Law, in the Wilmington, Delaware Area.
 Kathy was also recognized in the 2020 Edition of The Best Lawyers in America for litigation – Bankruptcy.
+She is ranked in Delaware Chancery 2021 by Chambers USA: Guide to America’s Leading Lawyers.

 Prior to joining the firm, Kathy clerked in the Delaware Court of Chancery for then Vice Chancellor Maurice A. Hartnett III.